acrinym/Hermes/README.md

 1. `cd hermes-extension`
 2. (optional) Run `npm install` to install dev dependencies.
 The build script will install them automatically if missing.
 3. From inside `hermes-extension/`, run `npm run build` to bundle `src/` into a `dist/` folder.
 This `dist/` directory is excluded from version control via `.gitignore`.
+4. Run `npm run package` to produce a ready-to-install ZIP.
-4. For live-reloading builds during development, run `npm run dev` instead. 🎉
+5. For live-reloading builds during development, run `npm run dev` instead. 🎉
-5. Load the `hermes-extension` directory in Chrome as an unpacked extension.
+6. Load the `hermes-extension` directory in Chrome as an unpacked extension.

 > **Author:** Justin